aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 ## Deploying the Solution

 NOTE: There is a cost associated with the deployment and running of the solution.
 Please remember to delete all the AWS CloudFormation stacks when you are done with it to avoid additional charges.
-The steps to delete it is given in the next section.
-To estimate the cost associated with deploying and running it, please refer to the "cost estimation" section of this [blog post](#).
+The steps to delete are given in the next section.
+To estimate the cost associated with deploying and running it, please refer to the `cost estimation` section of this [blog post](#).

 To deploy the solution, `launch.sh` shell script is used.
 It provides a step-by-step commands and instructions.
 Run the script and follow the given instructions.
 All the AWS services are created by using [CloudFormation Stacks](https://console.aws.amazon.com/cloudformation/).
 After the stacks are created, please make sure they are created successfully by going to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 Note that, at the beginning, it will ask you to provide the profile name.
 Provide the profile name you created in the previous section.
 It will take 15-20 minutes to deploy the architecture.

-Note: If the solution is created in `us-east-1`, please replace the `s3-${AWS::Region}` with `s3` in the each TemplateURL of the activity detection [template](./cloud_formation/cfn_activity_detection.yaml).
+Note: If the solution is created in `us-east-1`, please replace the `s3-${AWS::Region}` with `s3` in the each `TemplateURL` entry of the activity detection [template](./cloud_formation/cfn_activity_detection.yaml).

 Before running `launch.sh`, ensure that it is executable.
 Run the following commands: